polarSaunderson/domR/README.md

   https://github.com/polarSaunderson/domR

 ## To-Do
+### 2023-09-04
+- [ ] Figure out lists and saving data in relation to version control
+- [ ] Unify the 'cat' functions - it should handle if a vector goes to cat_list, or a list goes to cat2.
+But bring these together, so there isn't a wrong function to go to.
+Probably keep a cat_list / cat2 combined, and then also a cat4 with the location & traceback part. cat3... hmmmm.

 ### 2023-09-03
 - [ ] In `which_line()`, figure out identity within chunk of existing notebook
 - [ ] Rename `cat` functions?
 Currently, they are: